SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 1. Serial Processing

 Serial processing involves the processor working on each process sequentially, fully completing one process before moving on to another.

-Example Scenario:
-Suppose a computer is running three tasks:

-Task 1: A word processing program (10 seconds)
-Task 2: A web browser loading a webpage (15 seconds) Task 3: A file download (30 seconds)
-In serial processing, Task 1 will finish in 10 seconds, Task 2 will finish in 25 seconds (10 + 15), and Task 3 will finish in 55 seconds (10 + 15 + 30).
-This approach can make the computer feel unresponsive when trying to multitask.

-When to Use:
 Serial processing is suitable for systems running a small number of non-overlapping tasks or when tasks must be executed in strict order.

 2. Concurrent Processing

 In concurrent processing, the CPU switches between multiple processes, allocating small time slices to each.
 Although only one process runs at a time, the rapid switching creates the illusion of parallelism.

-Example Scenario:
-Imagine the same three tasks (word processing, web browsing, file downloading) being executed concurrently.
-Each task is broken into smaller units:

-Task 1: Processes for 2 seconds, then switches.
-Task 2: Processes for 2 seconds, then switches.
-Task 3: Processes for 2 seconds, then switches.
-By the time 30 seconds have passed, all tasks appear to have completed simultaneously because the CPU constantly alternates between them.

-When to Use:
 Concurrent processing is ideal for multitasking environments where tasks are independent, and the goal is to maximize resource utilization and improve responsiveness.

 3. Parallel Processing

 Parallel processing utilizes multiple processors (or cores) to execute multiple processes simultaneously.
-This allows true parallelism, where different tasks or parts of a single task are executed at the same time.

-Example Scenario:
-Suppose the system has four processors, and the tasks are distributed as follows:

-Task 1 runs entirely on Processor 1.
-Task 2 runs entirely on Processor 2.
-Task 3 is split across Processors 3 and 4 for faster execution.
-If Task 1 takes 10 seconds, Task 2 takes 15 seconds, and Task 3 takes 30 seconds, the entire workload will be completed in 30 seconds, as all processors work simultaneously.

-When to Use:
-Parallel processing is best suited for systems with multiple processors and workloads that can be divided into smaller, independent tasks.
+This allows true parallelism, where different tasks or parts of a single task are executed at the same time.Parallel processing is best suited for systems with multiple processors and workloads that can be divided into smaller, independent tasks.

 ## What role does the CPU play in process management